FayCarsons/Cables-Faust-Plugin/tutorial.md

 - Using the `declare options [midi:on]` Faust syntax and labeling MIDI controlled parameters as such.
 - Running the program in polyphonic mode, in which case it will expect the parameters `freq` or `key` for frequency, `gate` for note triggering, and optionally `gain`, `vel`, or `velocity` which will be controlled by MIDI velocity.

+Doing either of these things will cause each `FaustInstance` to create an `Object` port which expects MIDI messages.
 Normal, non-MIDI, parameters as well as audio input can coexist with MIDI input, allowing for more complex control schemes and DSP programs such as polyphonic granular synthesizers or vocoders.